cotrufo/makura/README.md

 - Note the original exploit for the vBulletin CVE has been modified with a little bit of tweaking to suit this program.

+Also a cool feature is, you can use phrases like:

+`Hey Makura, root me a vbulletin instance`

+It will reply back with input of the URL, it also works with everything else but the PHP shell I retained the special keyword just because it seems to run smoothly that way.
 # Requirements
 - Python 3x (3.5)
 - Requests